Blair-insitu/Blair-insitu.github.io/content/venue/index.md

           ## Accomodation

-          Information on local hotels will be provided nearer the time.
+          Hotel recommendations are provided on the [registration page](https://www.auv2026-southampton.com/registration/).

           ## VISA letters

           Information about UK visa requirements is available via the [government website](https://www.gov.uk/browse/visas-immigration).
-Letters will be made available to registered authors of accepted papers on request.'
+Letters are available to registered authors of accepted papers on request.'

     design:
       columns: '1'